hull/hull-connectors/packages/connectors/hull-browser/assets/readme.md

 }
 ```

-# Running code only on page load:
+## Running code only on page load:

 On a new page load, the `changes` object will be `undefined`.
 You can rely on it's value to trigger events only on page load.

-# Identity Resolution
+# Additonal scripts

-Our strategy of discovering user ID is described in details in [Hull.js reference](https://www.hull.io/docs/reference/hull_js/)
+Website connector allows you to quickly inject additional javascript files and code.
+This is especially helpful to integrate front-end libraries of other integrations.

+Please check other connectors documentation to see if client-side integration is available.